Manaslu Circuit Trek

 On this trek, you will hike through valleys, cross river bridges, and pass Mani walls and Chhortens.
 Additionally, you will leave footprints on one of the most challenging trekking routes in the world.

 While less widely known than its counterpart - the Everest Base Camp Trek, this trekking trail is equally rewarding.
-On top of it, this trek arguably gives you a better look into the rural Nepali lifestyle.
+On top of it, this trek arguably gives you a better look into the rural Nepali lifestyle and culture via landmarks like Pungen Gompa.
+Meanwhile, Birendra Lake in the Manaslu Glacier offers solace with its pristine turquoise water surrounded by snow-capped peaks, lush meadows, and colorful alpine flowers.

 But for the most part, the challenge is what attracts trekkers from all over the world to the Manaslu region.
 If you’re one of them - adventurous and limitless - you will love the Manaslu Circuit Trek.